 - Educate members/stakeholders on issues related to collection systems

 - Research issues relating to wastewater collection systems

 The Collection Systems Committee organizes and promotes programs for stimulating participation activities related to collection systems.
 The Committee provides a forum for the exchange of information on issues relating to collection systems operations, design, construction and management.

-Scott Lander, Vice Chair
+Scott Lander, Chair

 What does the Collection Systems Committee do?